gaduputimahesh/Disease-Prediction/README.md

 ## Results

-The model achieved an accuracy of **X%** (replace with actual value).
+The model achieved an accuracy of 75%.
 Various evaluation metrics such as precision, recall, and F1-score were used to assess performance.

 ## Contributions